nylo-core/nylo.dev/resources/docs/7.x/en/commands.md

 ## Command Registry

-All custom commands are registered in `lib/app/commands/commands.json`.
+Commands you create in your own project are registered in `lib/app/commands/commands.json`.
 This file is updated automatically when you use `make:command`:

 ```json
 [